ashishp91/blog/content/posts/rails/active-record/active-record-single-table-inheritance.md

 ## What is Single Table Inheritance ?

->Single Table Inheritance is a mechanism through which ActiveRecord can share fields and behavior between different models.
+>Single Table Inheritance is a mechanism through which ActiveRecord can share fields and behavior between different models while using a single table.

 For eg. let's say we need to create a `Vehicle` model and `Car` model.
 Since `Vehicle` and `Car` will have common attributes and methods we can use `Single Table Inheritance` on them.
 ___